 As kids we “fought” over the ultimate prizes — the roe that came in little balls about 1 cm in diameter, slightly flattened.
 The poor man’s caviar !

 Haiz, I have not seen nor tasted this ikan kekek for at least 3 decades now.
 Am not sure if it is just not available in Singapore or that it has been hunted to extinction.
 Maybe I have not searched hard enough.
 What to do ?
 As consolation, I just go to YouTube and search out the familiar music – tak dapat makan dengar pun jadi !

 Really pathetic lah, I.

-Folks, remember this colorful table from our Science classes ?
+Folks, remember this colourful table from our Science classes ?
 Just to refresh some dormant memory cells, this Periodic Table organizes the whole earth — if not the Universe — into an orderly array.

 We learned that this world comprises of all kinds of elements, from lazy inert ones that do nothing, to aggressive ones which react angrily with almost anything that crosses their paths.
-Yet others with make rapport with consenting members in the neighbourhood near and far to form all kinds of bonds (ionic, co-valent, etc) resulting in myriads of compounds, including you and I.
+Yet others will make rapport with consenting members in the neighbourhood near and far to form all kinds of bonds (ionic, co-valent, etc) resulting in myriads of compounds, including you and I.

 Some extreme elements can also gang up with others to become radicals, when conditions are ripe & right.